Harrington Aviation Museum Remembers The Veterans

 The Museum would particularly like to hear from any personnel or their families, who served at Harrington either during the war years, during the airfield’s post war maintenance depot period, or with the 218 (SM) Thor Missile Squadron, about their memories of the airfield during those periods.

-The Museums are normally open at weekends and Bank Holiday Mondays from 10.00 am through to 5.00 pm.
+The Museum is normally open at weekends and Bank Holiday Mondays from 10.00 am to 5.00 pm during the period from the weekend before Easter through to the end of October.
 Their website is www.harringtonmuseum.org.uk

 Bring all the family and have an enjoyable day at Harrington.